Last updated on June 18th, 2026 at 04:48 pm

 - Learn a new trick (Henry loves training and learning)

 But if your dog doesn’t like toys, what do you do?
 Henry doesn’t understand dog toys.
 But he has taught me a few of his games, such as throwing food from his bowl of food one piece at a time, and letting him find it.
 He LOVES that game!
 Also, he LOVES being chased.
-In fact, he’s started a new game of being still until I come up behind him and say “GO GO GO!”
-Then he wags his tail, jumps, and bounces to the next spot.
-That game doesn’t have a name at the moment.

 Cost: FREE

 This is another great activity to do with your dog when you’re stuck inside on a hot day.
-While you may think it’s a useless or dumb dog activity, it’s not at all.
+While you may think it’s a useless or a dumb dog activity, it’s not at all.
 In fact, it might be Henry’s favorite activity we do together.
 Yep, even more so than hiking.
 He thoroughly enjoys a good dog massage.

 It also gives me a chance to make sure he is in good shape and free of any lumps, bumps, or anything suspicious.
 The funny part is that he will generally fall asleep during his massage.
 Then he wakes up when I stop and looks at me as if to say, “More, please.”
-In Henry’s dog’s mind massage is a great time for him to nap.
+In Henry’s dog’s mind, a massage is a great time for him to nap.

 Cost: FREE

-Well, do you know you can actually reduce your stress level with your dog?
-Yep, your dog can help increase your level of “Happy Hormones” or oxytocin.
+Your dog can help increase your level of “Happy Hormones” or oxytocin.
 Amazing, huh?
 It’s actually pretty simple.
 All dogs can do it.
 I noticed it like a neon sign with Henry when we worked in an office.

 People would come into the building looking for him simply to destress.
 They’d enter the building and yell, “I NEED A HENRY FIX!” and then about 15 minutes later, they’d leave with a smile on their face.
 Dogs are miracle workers in the way they can calm us, even as stress seems out of control.